phyntom/leaderboard/TDD_FINAL.md

 │   └── no data component
 ├── └── pagination component (Optional)
 ```
-**Frontend:** The app will be build following single page application architecture using Next.js as the front-end framework and will be divided into components that will be responsible for rendering different parts of the application
+* **Frontend (Web Application)**
+  * A React.js application that interacts with backend services.
+  * Provides the UI for filtering and displaying leaderboard data.
+  * Uses WebSockets to handle real-time updates.

-**Styling & UI component:** The app will be styled using tailwindcss and [shadcn](https://ui.shadcn.com) UI library to provide a consistent and responsive design across different devices.
+* **Styling & UI component:**
+The app will be styled using tailwindcss and [shadcn](https://ui.shadcn.com) UI library to provide a consistent and responsive design across different devices.
+* **State Management:**

-**State Management:** The components will be connected to a state management library such as Redux or React Context API to manage the application state and data flow.
+  * The components will be connected to a state management library such as Redux or React Context API to manage the application state and data flow.

-**API Integration:** Axios or Fetch API to communicate with the backend services to fetch leaderboard data
+* **API Integration:** Axios or Fetch API to communicate with the backend services to fetch leaderboard data

-**React Time Update** For this type of architecture, we have two options to update the leaderboard data in real-time assuming that the server support socket event broadcasting
+* **React Time Update** For this type of architecture, we have two options to update the leaderboard data in real-time assuming that the server support socket event broadcasting
 - Option **#1**
   - Client-Side Setup:
-    - Install the Socket.IO client library in your React or Next.js project.
+    - Install the Socket.IO client library in your React.js.
     - Use the useEffect hook to establish a connection to the Socket.IO server upon component mount.
     - Listen for socket events that broadcast leaderboard updates.
     - Upon receiving updates, update your component's state and trigger a re-render to reflect the changes in the UI.